Kannan112/any-fashion-gin-clean-code/README.md

 8. [Twilio](https://github.com/twilio/twilio-go): A Go client library for the Twilio API, enabling communication via SMS, voice, and other channels.
 9. [Razorpay](https://github.com/razorpay/razorpay-go): A Go client library for the Razorpay API, facilitating payment processing and management.
+10. Stripe: A Go client library for the Stripe API, allowing seamless integration with Stripe's payment platform.
-10. [AWS SDK](https://github.com/aws/aws-sdk-go): A comprehensive SDK for integrating Go applications with Amazon Web Services, providing functionalities for interacting with Amazon S3 and other AWS services.
+11. [AWS SDK](https://github.com/aws/aws-sdk-go): A comprehensive SDK for integrating Go applications with Amazon Web Services, providing functionalities for interacting with Amazon S3 and other AWS services.

-Please refer to the respective package documentation for more information on how to use and integrate these packages into your Go application.
+Additionally, the project boasts robust CI/CD capabilities, leveraging GitHub Actions for automated build, test, and deployment processes.
+The source code is dockerized for seamless containerization, enhancing portability and scalability.
+Kubernetes (K8s) is utilized for efficient orchestration and management of containerized applications, ensuring optimal performance and scalability.
+This entire deployment process is demonstrated live on anyfashion.abhinand.live/swagger/index.html, providing transparency and insight into the project's deployment pipeline.

+Feel free to reach out if you need further clarification or details!

 # Setup Instructions
 To use and test the ecommerce-gin-clean-arch project, please follow these steps: